The National Psychology Training Consortium (NPTC)…

 Dr. Andreassen has managed, trained, and practiced virtually every level of behavioral healthcare including private practice, executive leadership, and teaching.
 He is a graduate of NPTC and has spent his entire career working to improve access to care and workforce development in rural and underserved areas.
 He has served as clinical supervisor for first-year practicum students, advanced practicum students, pre-doctoral interns, and post-doctoral residents.
 In 2011, he assumed duties as Executive Director of the consortium while simultaneously growing his Assessment and Therapy private practice.

 In 2013, Dr. Andreassen completed a certificate program from the University of Massachusetts in primary integrative care.
 While engaged in these duties, his private practice grew to more than 30 clinicians with 10 of them receiving NHSC loan-forgiveness for working in underserved areas.
 From 2008 to 2017 he was also a clinician and adjunct instructor at both the School of Professional Psychology at Forest Institute and Missouri State University.
-In 2017, his practice merged with Burrell Behavioral Health where he is presently the Chief Operating Officer.
+In 2017, his practice merged with Burrell Behavioral Health in Springfield, MO where he served as Chief Operating Officer for Burrell/Brightli until late 2023 when he accepted the role of CEO for Family & Children’s Services in Tulsa, OK.
 In his capacity as CEO of NPTC, he has worked closely to establish internship opportunities within hospitals, community health centers, community mental health centers, private practices, specialty practices, and rural health clinics.
 His professional expertise includes supervision, non-profit board management and program development, behavioral health training, population health operations, and primary care integration.

 Regional Training Directors